0xreadmelater/mitm-proxy-filter/README.md

 - intercepts HTTP and HTTPS traffic
 - dynamically generates TLS certs signed by your own fake CA
-- blocks any domains you choose (hardcoded for now)
+- blocks any domains you choose (hardcoded for now — editable in code)
-- sends “403 forbidden” html back if it blocks smth
+- sends a “403 Forbidden” HTML page if it blocks something
-- logs all blocked attempts with IP + timestamp
+- logs all blocked attempts with IP + timestamp → see 'blocked_domains.log'
 - tunnels the rest of traffic just like a normal proxy

 ---